BakkerGames/GRIF/DAGS/SYNTAX.md

 @set(key,value)

 >Sets the value for "key" in the dictionary to "value".
 If "value" is a script, it stores the final result.
-If "value" is a script but is quoted and has leading spaces, they are removed and the script stored directly.
+If "value" is a script but is quoted, the script is stored directly.

 @swap(key1,key2)